Electronic game: Home video games

-Computer video games
+Computer games

-A personal computer video game (also known as a computer game or simply PC game) is a video game played on a personal computer, rather than on a video game console or arcade machine.
-The vast majority of computer games today are video games, and since the earliest days of the medium, visual displays such as the cathode ray tube have been used to relay game information.
+A personal computer video game (also known as a computer game or simply PC game) is a video game played on a personal computer.
+This is opposed to video game consoles or arcade machines, which are not considered personal computers.
+Computer games became a form of video games, and since the earliest days of the medium, visual displays such as the cathode-ray tube have been used to relay game information.

 Console games

 A console game is a form of interactive multimedia used for entertainment.
 The game consists of manipulable images (and usually sounds) generated by a video game console, and displayed on a television or similar audio-video system.
 The game itself is usually controlled and manipulated using a handheld device connected to the console called a controller.
 The controller generally contains a number of buttons and directional controls (such as analog joysticks) each of which has been assigned a purpose for interacting with and controlling the images on the screen.
 The display, speakers, console, and controls of a console can also be incorporated into one small object known as a handheld game console.

 Console games are most frequently differentiated between by their compatibility with consoles belonging in the following categories: